jacoblapworth/akahu-sdk-swift/src/react/table.md

 **Note: Make sure the state of the _disbled_ checkbox will not be changed via the bulk-select.
 For reference, There's an example `onCheckAllToggle` callback function below.**

 Interactions for the _"master"_ and _"single"_ checkbox toggles can be handled using the `onCheckAllToggle` and `onCheckOneToggle` props.
-If you provide these, you must also provide the corresponding `checkAllRowsLabel` or `checkOneRowAriaLabel` for accessibility purposes.
+If you provide these, you must also provide the corresponding `checkAllRowsAriaLabel` or `checkOneRowAriaLabel` for accessibility purposes.

 ```jsx harmony
 import Table, { XUITableColumn as Column, XUITableCell as Cell } from './table';